Philip Davies (architectural historian): Early life

 Philip Davies was born in August 1950.
-He was educated at Tollington Grammar School (1961–68) in Muswell Hill and then at Queen's College, University of Cambridge, where he obtained a degree in history.
+He was educated at Tollington Grammar School (1961–68) in Muswell Hill and then at Queens' College, University of Cambridge, where he obtained an MA in History before taking a postgraduate degree in town planning.

 Career

-Davies was director of the London region of Historic England from 1997 to 2005 and then planning and development director from 2005 to 2011.
+Davies was director of the London region of English Heritage from 1997 to 2005 and then planning and development director from 2005 to 2011.
 He originated and set up English Heritage's buildings at risk programme in London.
-He now works as a heritage and planning consultant.
+He now works as an international heritage and planning consultant.
 In 2011 he was briefly interim chief executive for the Fulham Palace Trust.
-He has written a number of books on the architectural and topographical history of India and London.
+He has written a number of books on the architectural and topographical history of India, Burma and London.

-He is a fellow of the Society of Antiquaries of London, a fellow of the Royal Historical Society, a fellow of the Royal Asiatic Society, and a trustee of the Heritage of London Trust.
+He is a fellow of the Society of Antiquaries of London, a fellow of the Royal Historical Society and a fellow of the Royal Asiatic Society, and a trustee of numerous UK and overseas conservation organisations.

+Davies founded the Commonwealth Heritage Forum in 2018 where he is the former Chairman and currently consultant Chief Executive.
+In 2022, he established the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.
+With funding of £12.26 million, it is the largest ever heritage programme in the history of the Commonwealth supporting heritage projects and training for people from deprived backgrounds in over twenty-five countries.

+Davies was appointed Officer of the Order of the British Empire (OBE) in the Diplomatic section of the 2024 New Year Honours for services to UK and Commonwealth heritage.